-"Police chief" means the police chief of the city or the police chief's designee.
+"Police Chief" means the Police Chief of City or the Police Chief's designee.

 "Public right-of-way" means any street, avenue, boulevard, highway, sidewalk, alley, or similar place normally accessible to the public which is owned or controlled by a government entity.